 When one of the sutures fuses early, it causes an asymmetrical forehead and brow.
 Unicoronal synostosis is characterized by a lack of forward growth on the affected side, resulting in flatness and retrusion.
 It is more frequently found on the left side of the head.

 A common issue associated with this condition is the Harlequin deformity, where the eye socket on the affected side appears taller than the other eye, and the bridge of the nose is bent towards the affected side of the face.
 There is also typically a greater distance between the upper and lower eyelids on the affected side.

 Bicoronal synostosis is a premature fusion of the coronal sutures, which run from ear-to-ear over the head and meet at the soft spot in the middle of your baby’s skull.

 Bicoronal synostosis often results in brachycephaly, characterized by a disproportionately wide, flat head.
-The closure of the suture prevents normal forward growth of the skull, forcing the head to grow from side to side, resulting in a flat back of the head and often an extreme forehead incline.
+The closure of the suture prevents normal forward growth of the skull and upper eyesocket, forcing the head to grow from side to side, resulting in a tall, flat head.

 Metopic synostosis (or trigonocephaly) is characterized by the early closure of the metopic suture during prenatal development.
 The metopic suture runs from the top of the head down the forehead to the nose.